 The tree is in a sunny position, on slightly acid, clay soils.
 The site is not waterlogged, as the tree is at the top of a bank, adjacent to a pond.

 A. I'd agree with you.
-Strawberry trees are susceptible to "leaf spot" and it sounds quite clearly that some infectious agent is responsible for what is happening.
+Strawberry trees are susceptible to leaf spot diseases and it sounds quite clearly that some infectious agent is responsible for what is happening.
 I know of no case where plants lose leaves in the manner that you describe by any normal means of dropping mature leaves.

 I'd guess that the cause is bacterial similar to what happens to roses with "black spot".
 The cure is not easy to administer and the disease is quite resilient.
 The bacteria are usually spread by water-borne rain-splash or insects.
-Not watering will help if this is a contributory cause.
+Not watering will help if this is a contributory cause and it is not dry.

 The other alternative is that the spots are fungal in origin, in this case the spots appear to be concentric circles, close inspection may show pin-prick sized fruiting bodies.
 The treatment is the same but spray with benomyl or a copper-based fungicide.